 There are a few different entities or business structures in the UK that you can choose from when you register a business.
 The one that’s right for you depends on what industry you are in, whether you have or plan to have employees, how big you expect the company to be, and more.
-Following is a brief description of the types of companies:
+The first step in the company registration process is to choose from one of the following types of companies:

 Limited companies by definition are either “limited by shares” or “limited by guarantee.”
 Limited by shares means that it’s a for-profit company that is legally separate from its owners.
 The company has shares and shareholders and can keep the profits it makes after paying taxes.
 A company that is limited by guarantee, on the other hand, is what’s more commonly known as a not-for-profit.
 This type of company is also legally separate from the owners but instead of shareholders it has guarantors and any profits earned are reinvested into the company.

 Limited Companies of any type must be registered with Companies House and include the suffix “Ltd” or the word “Limited” at the end of their name.
+There is a cost involved with business registration, which can vary depending on whether you register online or via the post or whether you request same-day service.
+Limited companies must register for corporation tax within three months of starting the business and this can only be done after first completing the company registration with Companies House.
 Within the category of Limited Companies, there are two sub-categories:

 In a partnership company, two or more people join forces to start a business together.
-The partners share the profits, but also have equal responsibility for any debts or losses.
+The partners share the profits and company dividends, but also have equal responsibility for any debts or losses as well as national insurance.
 Many small businesses are run this way, under one of the following categories:

 In addition to the most common company types described above, it’s also possible to register a business as an overseas company or a corporation.
 If you already own and operate a company in another country and would like to open a branch in the UK, you can register with Companies House as an overseas company.
 This is a simple form to fill out at a low cost (£20) and is only necessary if you plan to have a physical location in the UK.

 When setting up a Limited Company or an LLP, your next step is to register the business name with Companies House.
 Before doing this, you must check and make sure that the name you wish to use is not already taken.
-Companies House has a convenient website that you can use to search for the name you plan to use.
+Companies House has a convenient website that you can use to search for your proposed company name.
 You also need to make sure that your company name does not violate any of the guidelines about using offensive words.
 In addition, once you are sure that your name isn’t already taken, you should trademark it so that no one else can use it.

 Most businesses registered in the UK need to have two documents - a Memorandum of Association and Articles of Association.
 Before you register a business in the UK, the company director(s) and shareholder(s) need to sign these documents.
 Despite their fancy-sounding names, these documents are actually fairly simple.